open-AIMS/ADRIA.jl/docs/src/architecture/architecture.md

 Factors in ADRIA are defined across four sub-components:

 1. Intervention
-2. Criteria
+2. CriteriaWeights
 3. EnvironmentalLayers
 4. Coral

 Each sub-component is represented by a struct with fields for each parameter.
 The `Intervention` sub-component holds parameters that define a given adopted intervention strategy/option: how many (and type of) corals are to be seeded, the length of any deployment, the start/end years, and so on.
-The `Criteria` sub-component relates to the preferences for the Multi-Criteria Decision Analysis methods, further detailed in [Dynamic Multi-Criteria Decision Analysis](@ref).
+The `CriteriaWeights` sub-component relates to the preferences for the Multi-Criteria Decision Analysis methods, further detailed in [Dynamic Multi-Criteria Decision Analysis](@ref).
 For the ADRIA ecosystem model
 (ADRIAmod), `EnviromentalLayers` relate to the environmental scenarios available for a given simulation (a time series of DHW and Wave stress), itself determined on the loading of data